अनुवाद Übersetzen sie

 Postally used 1s-1 Postally used 1s-2

-Port Morant and Kingston on Shilling stamps.
+Port Morant and Kingston postal on Shilling stamps.

 Mixed-1 Mixed 1s-2